DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-19-iterating-how-we-help-users-understand-how-diverse-their-candidates-are.md

 It is possible that the data in this report could be used to link a candidate’s responses to them when only a small number of applications have been received.

 We considered hiding data until the provider has received a certain number of applications.
-We haven’t done this because:
+We have not done this because:

 - choosing one threshold for all providers would mean that smaller providers might only see data after several weeks or months
 - the data in the report is anonymous and users would need to infer a connection - we think it’s unlikely that users would make this effort and then use the information to make an unfair decision